 On August 22, 2011, the Company entered into an agreement with Ms. Janet Lynn Wirth (the "Optionor") to option the remaining 12.5% interest in the Daylight Claim Group which was approved by the TSX-V on November 9, 2011.
 As per the agreement, the Company received the exclusive right and option to acquire the 12.5% interest in the property by making cash payments of \$7,500 (paid) and issuing 25,000 common shares to the Optionor over a one-year period (issued).
 The property is subject to royalties payable to the Optionor's 12.5% interest of a 3.0% NSR from production of gold and silver and 1.5% NSR from the production of other metals.
-The Company has the right to reduce the NSR to 1.0% from the production of gold and silver and 0.5% from the production.
-The property is also subject to a share payment to the Optionor of 25,000 common shares upon completion o a positive feasibility study recommending commercial production on the property.
+The Company has the right to reduce the NSR to 1.0% from the production of gold and silver and 0.5% from the production of other metals by a payment of \$125,000 on or prior to the commencement of commercial production.
+The property is also subject to a share payment to the Optionor of 25,000 common shares upon completion of a positive feasibility study recommending commercial production on the property.

-(an exploration stage company) Notes to condensed interim financial statements Three months ended March 31, 2013 (Unaudited) (Expressed in Canadian dollars)
+(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2013 (Unaudited) (Expressed in Canadian dollars)